 It’s a known fact that aquariums promote relaxation.
 That’s the very reason they are so often found inside business lobbies as well as doctors’ and dentists’ offices.
 Watch a fish lazily swimming around a tank, even for just a few minutes, and see how quickly your heart rate and stress level lowers.
 Now, imagine what an underwater hotel could do for you.

 Access to the resort takes place with an elevator located at the end of a pier.
-Resort amenities include a library and theater, fitness room and private splash pools, tennis courts and a 9-hole golf course.
+Resort amenities include a library and theatre, a fitness room and private splash pools, tennis courts, and a 9-hole golf course.
 Conference facilities and a wedding chapel are also on site.
 Additionally, two restaurants are available for fine dining, one of which is below sea level like the guest rooms, the other is on land.

 Taj Lake Palace – Udaipur, India

 This unique and extravagant property was constructed in 1743.
 It was built as a winter resort by the appointment of Maharana Jagat Singh II, the successor to the royal dynasty of Mewar.
 The Taj Lake Palace was built on Jag Mandir island but in such a way that it appears as though the building is gracefully floating on the waters of Lake Pichola.
 As such, it is accessible only by boat.